patrickmineault/codebook/testing.md

 ## A hierarchy of tests

-What we've been focused on so far are *unit tests*.
-Unit tests test a *unit* of code, for example, a function.
+We've been focused so far on *unit tests*.
 However, there are many different kinds of tests that people use.

 * *Static tests*: your editor parses and runs your code as you write it to figure out if it will crash
 * *Inline asserts*: test whether intermediate computations are as expected